glottospace/glottospace/README.md

 #> 7533      Mexico POINT (-97.91818 17.23743)
 ```

+checking for non-standard things in the check directory … NOTE Found the
+following files/directories:checking for non-standard things in the
+check directory … NOTE Found the following
-Sometimes you don’t find a match:
+files/directories:fraSometimes you don’t find a match:

 ``` r
 glottosearch(search = "matsigenka")[,"name"]